reusable-ui/reusable-ui-monorepo/states/press-state/README.md

 ✔ Built-in internal press observer via `ref`, `handlePointerDown()`, `handlePointerUp()`, and `handlePointerCancel()` — no need for external state unless desired
 ✔ Optional `computedPress` override for custom press resolution logic in advanced use cases
 ✔ Built-in keyboard observer for `[Space]` and `[Enter]` keys — simulates press and click behavior with lifecycle consistency
+✔ Built-in pointer observer for for mouse, touch, and pen devices

 ## 📦 Installation
 Install **@reusable-ui/press-state** via npm or yarn: